lucid-services/serviser-shell/README.md

 });
 ```

-Now the above command will be available through `bi-service` executable:
+Now the above command will be available through the `bi-service` executable:

 ```bash
 project/root> ./node_modules/.bin/bi-service